Best Affordable Neighborhoods in Madison, WI

 Units Available

-Hawthorne is an affordable neighborhood in Madison with an average rent price of $1,125.
-Compare this to the city average of $1,472.
-In the past year, rent prices have increased by 4.8%.
-Hawthorne provides easy access to The Avenue Shops, Madison Area Technical College, and Elvehjem Sanctuary.
-It’s a somewhat walkable neighborhood with a WalkScore® of 55.
+Hawthorne is an affordable neighborhood in Madison with an average rent price of $1,193.
+Compare this to the city average of $1,509.
+In the past year, rent prices have increased by 3.2%.
+Hawthorne provides easy access to Madison Children's Museum, Herzing University, and The Avenue Shops.

 Average Rent